-The choice of magnetic material used in a current transducer impacts the cost, size, weight as well as performance aspects such as linearity, phase-shift and stability over temperature.
+The choice of magnetic material used in a current transducer impacts the cost, size and weight, as well as performance aspects such as linearity, phase-shift and stability over temperature.
 Consequently, the choice of material depends on the application.
-Split-core current transducers usually use either ferrite, FeSi or FeNi.
+Split-core current transducers usually use ferrite, FeSi or FeNi.

 FeSi split-core current transformers

 FeSi current transformers are relatively low cost but suffer from poor linearity and drift, mainly due to the air gaps induced by the split-core architecture.
 They are also heavy and bulky – thus, not very suitable for environments with limited space.
-Poor linearity, especially at low currents, and large phase shift limits the use of FeSI to low cost applications not requiring a high degree of accuracy.
+Poor linearity, especially at low currents, and large phase shift limits the use of FeSI to low-cost applications that do not require a high degree of accuracy.
 A typical application is branch current monitoring in panel boards to detect overload risk and trigger an alarm or load balancing.

 FeNi split-core current transformers

 FeNi has been the best material for split-core current transformers for a long time, offering good performance but at a relatively high cost.
 FeNi offers a good alternative to the FeSi material when accuracy and phase shift are important, or when transformers need to measure small currents.
 Apart from the price, FeNi current transformers have some other limitations.

 Although ferrite materials have been well known for years, their poor performance in terms of saturation level and magnetic permeability have not allowed their use at frequencies as low as 50Hz/60Hz.
 However, new types of ferrite have significantly improved permeability and can be implemented in 50Hz/60Hz current transformers as a substitute for FeSi or FeNi cores, despite the low magnetic saturation level.
 Split-core current transformers implementing these new types of ferrite can perform accurate measurement of AC signals in an extended frequency range that includes the 50Hz/60 Hz application domain.